tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 !!! note

     The `daysAgo` property of the `event` is a simplification.
 Typically, a timestamp representing the event's recording time is stored within the event's payload or metadata.
-This timestamp can be compared to the current date to determine the event's age in the decision model.
+This timestamp can be compared to the current date to determine the Event's age in the decision model.

 ```js hl_lines="25-27"
 // event type definitions: